cesbo/help/content/astra/web-interface/login/index.en.md

 weight: 1
 ---

-After installation default login and password will be: `admin`
+Default login and password will be: `admin`

 ![Login Form](form.png)